I successfully completed the Coursera Machine Learning online course!

 Neural Networks: Representation

-Neural networks is a model inspired by how the brain works.
-It is widely used today in many applications: when your phone interprets and understand your voice commands, it is likely that a neural network is helping to understand your speech; when you cash a check, the machines that automatically read the digits also use neural networks.
+Neural networks are a model inspired by how the brain works.
+It is widely used today in many applications: when your phone interprets your voice commands, a neural network is likely helping it understand your speech; when you cash a check, the machines that automatically read the digits also use neural networks.

 Week 5